kbittneruncc/megr2157-portfolio/docs/assignments/A04/index.md

 ![Isometric hand sketch](motor-mount-isometric-sketch.png)

-*Figure 5.
+*Figure 8.
 Isometric hand sketch of the proposed motor mount.*

 # Parametric CAD Model

 The motor mount was modeled parametrically in Fusion 360.
 Named parameters were used for the important dimensions so that the model would update consistently if a dimension changed.

-## Parametric Values

-mountWidth: 30 mm

-feature1Height: 30 mm

-feature2Length: 30 mm

-minThickness: 7.5 mm

-plateThickness: 8 mm

-motorBCD: 22 mm

-motorBoltRadius: 11 mm

-boltClearance: 3.4 mm

-shaftDiameter: 6 mm

-shaftClearance: 7 mm

-pilotDiameter: 18 mm

-pilotClearance: 18.2 mm

-pilotDepth: 2 mm

-wallHoleOffset: 7.5 mm

-wallHoleSpacing: 15 mm

-gussetLength: 12 mm

-gussetThickness: 4 mm

-filletRadius: 2 mm

-overallHeight: 38 mm

 ![Fusion 360 parameter table](motor-mount-parameters.png)

-*Figure 6.
+*Figure 9.
 User parameters used in the Fusion 360 model.*

 ## Motor Attachment Features